windily-cloud/obsidian-sqlite3/README.md

 4. Search for this plugin
 5. Click Install
 6. Once installed, enable the plugin and close the community plugins window.
-7. Go to [plguin assets page](https://github.com/windily-cloud/obsidian-sqlite3/tree/master/assets), download the corresponding better_sqlite3.node file.
+7. Go to [plugin assets page](https://github.com/windily-cloud/obsidian-sqlite3/tree/master/assets), download the corresponding better_sqlite3.node file.
 8. Copy better-sqlite3 file to the path ".obsidian/".

 Tips: